 Baby Step 6: Pay Off Your Home Early

 Now, bring it all home.
 Baby Step 6 is the big dog!
 Your mortgage is the only thing between you and complete freedom from debt.
 Can you imagine your life with no house payment?
-Any extra money you can put toward your mortgage could save you tens (or even hundreds) of thousands in interest.
+Any extra money you can put toward your mortgage could save you tens (or even hundreds) of thousands of dollars in interest.

 Baby Step 7: Build Wealth and Give